Trvladct/Distorted-Coin/README.md

-# Distorted-Coin
+Distorted-Coin

-A viral meme token on Solana, bringing community, fun, and fast transactions to the forefront.
+Distorted Coin is a Solana-based meme token focused on community, culture, and viral growth.

+Contract Address:
+ccmh7tvvrrcaexbn6uu3aydzr5p16whjnzclvamhkec4

+Built on Solana for fast and low-cost transactions.